itsmehk8333/itsmehk8333/README.md

  computer science student who is passionate about writing code, solving problems, and building projects.

-- 🔭 I’m  a Front-end Engineer  from SocailPrachar.com
+- 🔭 Front-end Engineer  from SocailPrachar.com
-- 📚 I’m proficient at Html, Css, Javascript and Reactjs and currently learning responsive web design and redux.
+- 📚 Proficient at Html, Css, Javascript and Reactjs and currently learning responsive web design and redux.
-- 👯 I’m looking for a entry level front-End job.
+- 👯 looking for a entry level front-End job.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/hari-krishna-gunnala-3b89b9224/) [Gmail](mailto:harikrishnagunnala833@gmail.com)

 Inspired from [AbdelrahmanBayoumi](https://github.com/hazemessam)